mario-deluna/php-glfw/README.md

 ## What is this extension?
 Features 🚀

 PHP-GLFW aims to be one extension containing all basics you need to start building graphical applications in PHP.
 That means that PHP-GLFW **does NOT just provide GLFW library bindings**.
-Instead it also **includes OpenGL bindings** and a bunch of classes and helpers pretty much required for building these types of applications.
+Instead, it also **includes OpenGL bindings** and a bunch of classes and helpers pretty much required for building these types of applications.

 ### OpenGL

-* Full native support of **OpenGL** (4.1+ core), GPU accelerated rednering in PHP.
+* Full native support of **OpenGL** (4.1+ core), GPU accelerated rendering in PHP.
-* Targeting OpenGL 4.1, but it can be built for newer versions as well.
+* Targeting OpenGL 4.1, but it can also be built for newer versions.
 * Support for OpenGL extensions (limited).
-* Mostly mirroring the C API, adjustments were made where required or otherwise nonsenical.
+* Mostly mirroring the C API, adjustments were made where required or otherwise nonsensical.
 * We currently support about ~90% of the full standard, check [GLSUPPORT.md](./GLSUPPORT.md)

 ### GLFW

-This extenion comes obviosly with bindings for the amazing **[GLFW](https://www.glfw.org)** library.
+This extension comes obviously with bindings for the amazing **[GLFW](https://www.glfw.org)** library.
 GLFW comes with great features, to name a few:

 * Multiplatform Window creation and handling.
 (MacOS / Window / Linux)
 * Support for multiple windows and monitors.